Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Density functional theory calculations on the effect of a high load of an atomic contact to bilayer graphene on SiC

 Finally, the red curve refers to a $2\sqrt{3}\times 2\sqrt{3}$ structure, corresponding to one CO tip in twelve unit cells.
 Here, the force even rises up to a value of about 13\,nN before it declines again until a distance of 150\,pm.
 The calculated curve does not cover the even smaller distances that are expected to show another rising repulsive force.

 It should be noted, however, to exert such a high force (pressure) from the CO tip, in our simulations, the CO molecule has to be kept vertically.
 Without doing so, the CO molecule will be tilted away from the upright position before reaching such a high force.
-A mechanism that stabilizes the CO tip under the repulsive loads on graphene is discussed further below.
+How the CO tip might be stabilized under the experimental condition will be discussed further below.

 While the increase of unit cell sizes has led to increased force thresholds that induce the graphite to diamond transition, we expect that the force threshold saturates for large enough unit cells.
 Experimental and theoretical evidence shows that when graphene is exposed to forces from the tip of a scanning probe microscope close by, the largest part of the bending occurs within nanometers from the tip \cite{Klimov2012}.